Black Is King: Commercial and fashion influence

 Many of the designers Beyoncé and her dancers wore in Black Is King saw triple-digit spikes in search traffic after the film's release.
 The Marine Serre moon print bodysuit that is featured in the film became "the most popular design of 2020", with the brand seeing a 426% increase in searches in the 48 hours after the film's release.
 After Mia Vesper's designs were featured in the film, she rapidly developed a large customer base, including celebrities such as Paris Hilton, Billie Eilish, Lena Waithe, and Machine Gun Kelly.
 Steff Yotka of Vogue wrote that "Black Is King was the digital fashion event of the summer, upstaging official fashion weeks by aligning garments with history, celebrity, purpose, and unparalleled beauty".
 Beyoncé's fashion in the film made her become the most influential woman in fashion in 2020.
 The film also helped raise awareness of African fashion worldwide.
 The film kicked off hair and makeup trends, with stylists and artists around the world creating looks inspired by those in Black Is King.

-The Victoria & Albert Museum will be featuring a dress worn by Beyoncé in Black Is King in its permanent exhibition.
+The Victoria & Albert Museum featured a dress worn by Beyoncé in Black Is King in its permanent exhibition.
 The dress is one of the first of the V&A Museum's acquisitions for its new site in East London.
-For an exhibition in the African American Museum titled "Hair Story", artist Youveline Joseph produced artworks inspired by Black Is King that recreated some of the braided hairstyles from the film.
+An exhibition in the African American Museum titled "Hair Story", artist Youveline Joseph produced artworks inspired by Black Is King that recreated some of the braided hairstyles from the film.